whalebone/wb-docs/en/hos.rst

     :align: center

-Click (5)  `Install to group` see installation instructions and download link to the installer.
+Click (5)  `Install to group` button to see installation instructions and/or get download link to the HOS installer.

 .. image:: ./img/hos-sbs-4.png
     :align: center

 If you haven't already download the installer (6).
-While the installer is being downloaded copy the installation command to clipboard (7).
+While the installer is being downloaded please copy the installation command to clipboard (7).

 .. image:: ./img/hos-sbs-5.png
     :align: center